Southampton F.C. Women: Women's Championship (WS2)

-Following promotion to the FA Women's Championship, the club announced they would turn professional and play all of their home games at St Mary's.
+Following promotion to the FA Women's Championship (WSL2), the club announced they would turn professional and play all of their home games at St Mary's.
 After a 1–0 home defeat to Sheffield United in the final game of the season, the club finished in sixth place in the league.

 At the end of the 2023–24 season Marieanne Spacey-Cale stepped down from the manager's position and moved into the position of head of women's football within the club.
 On 12 July 2024, Remi Allen was appointed as head coach.
 Allen left the club by mutual agreement on 28 February 2025, and Spacey-Cale moved back into the role until the end of the season.

 On 4 July 2025, Simon Parker was appointed as head coach.
+On 10 January 2026, the club broke its attendance record when a total of 7,561 spectators attended their 4–0 derby win over Portsmouth FC., At the end of the season they finished 5th in the League.